-- Objective: - Conduct HEC-RAS hydraulic analyses for each pluvial model domain. - Notes: - Based on examination of the study area and Dewberry's experience characterizing pluvial hazards, we recommend using a set of small basins and higher resolution mesh representations to characterize the pluvial hazard.
-Basin to basin transfer flow will be segregated as fluvial risk as well as high flow rates, which are better handled by fluvial (riverine) modeling regimes. - Evaluate degree of urbanization and implement an abstraction approach to represent closed conduit stormwater infrastructure, using publicly available data to support parameterization of the abstraction technique. - Activities: - Secure access from USACE to HEC RAS 6.0 in Linux or procure a Linux build for HEC RAS 6.0. - Initialize RAS "project" for each model domain. - Develop initial RAS 2D mesh geometry for each model domain. - Limited incorporation of breaklines to improve 2D mesh (will not necessarily incorporate every breakline developed earlier during preprocessing). - Limited incorporation of refinement regions to improve 2D mesh. - No structure data. - No survey data.
+- Based on examination of the study area and Dewberry's experience characterizing pluvial hazards, we recommend using a set of small basins and higher resolution mesh representations to characterize the pluvial hazard.
+Basin to basin transfer flow will be segregated as fluvial risk as well as high flow rates, which are better handled by fluvial (riverine) modeling regimes. - o Evaluate degree of urbanization and implement an abstraction approach to represent closed conduit stormwater infrastructure, using publicly available data to support parameterization of the abstraction technique.

-- Incorporate precipitation boundary conditions (hyetographs developed in Subtask 3). - Develop and apply an automated outflow boundary condition (let the water leave the model anywhere along the perimeter of the domain). - Design efficient model running strategy. - Run and stabilize models. - Review initial results and flag anomalies spatially.
+- Secure access from USACE to HEC RAS 6.0 in Linux or procure a Linux build for HEC RAS 6.0. - Initialize RAS "project" for each model domain. - Develop initial RAS 2D mesh geometry for each model domain. - Limited incorporation of breaklines to improve 2D mesh (will not necessarily incorporate every breakline developed earlier during preprocessing). - Limited incorporation of refinement regions to improve 2D mesh. - No structure data. - No survey data. - Incorporate precipitation boundary conditions (hyetographs developed in Subtask 3). - Develop and apply an automated outflow boundary condition (let the water leave the model anywhere along the perimeter of the domain). - Design efficient model running strategy.

+- Run and stabilize models. - o Review initial results and flag anomalies spatially.